djwooten/tempwebsite/content/authors/admin/_index.md

 ## About Me

-David Wooten is an Associate Director of Onoclogy Bioinformatics at LabCrop.
-His research interests include personalized medicine, complex systems biology, and PBPKPD / systems pharmacology.
+David is an Associate Director of Onoclogy Bioinformatics at LabCrop.
+His research interests include personalized medicine, complex systems biology, and PBPK/PD / systems pharmacology.